jquinby/jekyll-now/about.md

 In progress:
 _The Spiritual Life_, Adolphe Tanquerey
-_The Noonday Devil_, Dom Jean-Charles Nault, OSB

-On Deck (in no particular order):
-_Gardening with the Native Plants of Tennessee_, Margie Hunter
+_The Golden Rhinoceros_, François-Xavier Fauvelle

+On Deck:
 _The Rule of Benedict_, Georg Holzherr, OSB
-_The Golden Rhinoceros_, François-Xavier Fauvelle

 ---
 Books I'm using these days as an RCIA Catechist: